 Seamless Patterns

 In this exercise, we asked students to develop a method to produce custom tessellations.
 This is based on the analysis of what is called “Islamic patterns”.
 We have discussed Eric Brough‘s famous book “Islamic Geometric Patterns”, regarding geometric relationships and linear connectivities via underlying tessellations (such as regular square and hexagonal).
 Thus, this geometry and drawing exercise is called “Seamless Patterns” in the Design Geometry course at İstanbul Bilgi University.
-We gave the following recipe to enable the exploration:

-By taking this recipe and brief, students generated patterns along with their step-by-step explanations.
+By taking this brief, students generated patterns along with their step-by-step explanations.
 Students designed the patterns and at the same time, they started learning how to use the CAD software Rhinoceros.
 I believe that the “Seamless Patterns” exercise is still a good one because of its balance between technical and designerly skills for the freshman students.
 Here are some results from our 2012 Fall semester students;

 Adnan Faysal Altunbozar